arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ## Battery

-To interact with the battery system from your sketch, the Nesso N1 core provides a built-in `NessoBattery` object.
+To interact with the battery system from your sketch, the Nesso N1 board package provides a built-in `NessoBattery` object named `battery`.
+It is available for use in your sketch without needing to include a specific library.

 ### Enable Charging